grafana/k6-docs/src/data/markdown/translated-guides/en/01 Get started/05 resources.md

 - [grpcbin.test.k6.io](https://grpcbin.test.k6.io/).
 A simple gRPC Request & Response Service. [grafana/k6-grpcbin](https://github.com/grafana/k6-grpcbin)

 Note that these are shared testing environments - please avoid high-load tests.
-Alternatively, you can host them on your infrastructure and run the examples on the repo.
+Alternatively, you can host them on your infrastructure and run the examples in the repository.

 ## k6 + your favorite tool